icerpc/icerpc-docs/pages/docs/icerpc-for-ice-users/rpc-core/object-adapter.md

     new Chatbot(),
     new Uri("ice://localhost:10000"));

-server.Listen();
+server.Listen(); // similar to "activate"

-// CancelKeyPressed is a small helper provided with the
-// IceRPC examples.
-await CancelKeyPressed;
-await server.ShutdownAsync();
+await CancelKeyPressed; // await a Task await server.ShutdownAsync();
 ```
 {% /side-by-side %}